Thank you for a fantastic 2018 Workshop season!

 This can be altered to fit your school’s bell schedule.
 Workshops include two instructors and all demonstration and project materials.

 *Bulk Rates: We offer discounted rates when multiple workshops are booked on the same day by the same school.
-These reduced rates are based on the considerable savings in transportation costs.
+These reduced rates are based on considerable savings in transportation costs.
 Please note that workshops must follow the schedules below to qualify for the discounted rates.

-(Unfortunately, at this time, we do not have the capacity offer French, or Computer Science workshops in these locations.)
+(Unfortunately, at this time, we do not have the capacity to offer French, or Computer Science workshops in these locations.)

 How do living things change to survive in the cold winter versus the warm summer?
 What do living things need to survive?
 Join Geering Up and we will explore how living and non-living things interact in their ecosystems and discover what it would take to engineer our own ecosystem.